A delicious homemade treat, these yeast-raised doughnuts are worth the time and effort!

 BREAD MACHINE METHOD

 - Have liquid ingredients at 80°F and all other ingredients at room temperature.
 Place ingredients in pan in the order specified in your owner’s manual.
 Select dough/manual cycle.
 Do not use delay timer.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, ½ to 1 TBSP at a time.
 If it is too wet and sticky, add 1 TBSP of flour at a time.
+After dough cycle is complete, continue with Shaping, Rising and Frying instructions below.
 See our Bread Machine section for more helpful tips and information.

 - Combine yeast, 1 cup flour, and other dry ingredients.
 Combine milk, water and oil; heat to 120°-130°F.